C-D-Lewis/pge/README.md

         #include "pge/additional/pge_title.h"

-2. Push the title screen window in your app initialization to show it first:
+2. Push the title screen window in your app initialization to show it first.
+   Provide a title, the colour of the title text, the resource ID of the background image (144 x 168) and a PGEClickHandler implementation to handle clicks on the title screen:

         static void init(void) {
           pge_title_push("Robot Example Game", GColorWhite, RESOURCE_ID_TITLE_BG, title_click);